 The death of a second POW was recorded on August 2, clothing was issued to the POWs on August 3, and the ship arrived at Moji on August 4 at midnight.
 The entire voyage to Japan took seventeen days because the convoy was attempting to avoid American submarines.
 At 8:00 in the morning, the POWs disembarked the ship and were taken to a theater and held in it all day.
 That night they were put into detachments of 200 men and taken to the train station.
 The detachment George was in was sent to Fukuoka #23 at Keisen.

-The camp was located a quarter of a mile from the mine where the POWs worked and consisted of a mess hall, a hospital, and six unheated barracks located on top of a hill with a ten-foot-high wooden fence around it.
-In the barracks, the POWs slept in 15 foot by 15-foot bays which were each shared by six POWs who slept on straw mats with a blanket and quilted coverlet.
+The camp consisted of a mess hall, a hospital, and six unheated barracks located on top of a hill with a ten-foot-high wooden fence around it.
+In the barracks, the POWs slept in 15-foot by 15-foot bays which were each shared by six POWs who slept on straw mats with a blanket and quilted coverlet.
 During the winter, the average temperature was 14 degrees, and there was no heat, so the POWs slept together for heat.
 At 6:00 A.M., 6:00 P.M., and 9:00 P.M. the Japanese took roll call.
 The morning roll call was extremely bad since the POWs had to stand outside in the cold temperatures.

 The bathhouse where the POWs cleaned up was the only place in the camp where the POWs felt warm.
 The water in the two huge tubs was heated by a huge boiler.
 One tub was for washing while the second tub was for rinsing off.
 When they left the bathhouse, the POWs attempted to get under the covers as fast as possible to retain the heat.